-- ✓ Review your school uniform agreement regularly, ideally every three to five years. - ✓ Create a shortlist of potential suppliers, and ask for their advice on design, colour and product range.
-Give your existing supplier(s) reasonable notice as they may have a considerable stockholding of your current school uniform. - ✓ When reviewing, run a consultation with parents and governors (and consider including students). - ✓ Discuss feedback with your selected tenderers.
-Consider the quality, price and availability of products. - ✓ Decide how many products require branding with the school badge or identity.
+- ✓ Review your school uniform agreement every five years. - ✓ Create a shortlist of potential suppliers, and ask for their advice on design, colour and product range.
+Give your existing supplier(s) at least twelve months notice as they may have a considerable stockholding of your current school uniform. - ✓ When reviewing, run a consultation with parents and governors (and consider including students). - ✓ Discuss feedback with your selected tenderers.
+Consider the quality, price and availability of products. - ✓ Decide how many products require branding with the school badge or identity, based on current statutory guidance.
 Consider the cost to parents. - ✓ Confirm your choice of supplier. - ✓ Allow plenty of time for the process.
-Suppliers need to order garments at least 3 to 4 months in advance of delivery, longer for bespoke items.
+Suppliers need to order garments at least six months in advance of delivery, longer for bespoke items.
 Aim to finalise your decision before Christmas to give the supplier plenty of time to meet your needs.
-Otherwise, make Easter term the cut-off point.